-Sulphur Creek was developed into a seaplane base area.
+Sulphur Creek was developed as Sulphur Creek Seaplane Base area.
 The natural hot springs were used by Japanese as baths.
 During the war, they constructed ceramic tubs and fixtures still

 present to this day.